 This clears output compare flag 3 without affecting the other bits in the TFLG1 register.

-A partial list of the macro definitions that are used for the register bit fields on the MC68HC11E20 and MC68HC711E20 devices follows.
-For a complete list, see the hc11e20h.zip file on the Freeware Data System
+A partial list of the macro definitions used for the register bit fields on the MC68HC11F1 device follows.
+For a complete list, see the file 3hc11f1h.zip2 on the Freeware Data System.